AshwathBalaS/AshwathBalaS/README.md

 (iii) Future-Proof AI Automation Bootcamp

-One of the common Questions that arises is, how I manage to upskill myself, and stay relevant to Industry Trends; The total credits goes to the subscriptions I have bought to learn and master every skill.
-I have the following subscriptions to upskill:
+These programs help me stay aligned with how AI systems, Automations are actually built and deployed in industry

+### How I Stay Relevant to Industry Trends:

+Another frequent question is how I continuously upskill and stay current.

+The credit goes to the learning ecosystems I have invested in:

-(i) PluralSight - A Global Leader in tech skills dev platforms (Recognized by Forrester Wave in 2025)
+(i) Pluralsight – A global leader in tech skill development (recognized by Forrester Wave, 2025)

-(ii) Euron - The best platform I believe to master AI
+(ii) Euron – My preferred platform for mastering modern AI systems

-(iii) Krish Naik Platform
+(iii) Krish Naik Academy – Strong foundations and practical ML thinking

-These subscriptions shapes me to stay relevant in Industry relevant Skills;
+These platforms help me continuously update my skills in line with industry demand.

+### Learnings from Books:

-My Learnings not alone stop with Courses; O’Reilly Media provided great learning experience for me through their books and I have read the following books from their Publication:
+My learning does not stop at courses.
+O’Reilly Media has played a major role in deepening my understanding through books.
+I have read:

 (i) Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems